GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ### Trimmed Surfaces

 Since every NURBS surface is made up of a grid of curves, mathematically speaking they're all deformations of a rectangular sheet.
-For geometry with a different outline, we can trim the surface; but the rest of the sheet is still "there" defining the surface, just hidden.
+For geometry with a different outline, we can trim the surface, but the rest of the sheet is still "there," just hidden.
 For an illustration of this, draw a `Circle`.
 (While you have it in front of you, check the weight of the corners vs the points on the circle.
-The corners are weighted with [??], which is the only way to make a circle from splines like this.)
+The corners have a weight of sin(φ/2).)
 Use `PlanarSrf` on it, and you'll create what looks like a disc.
 But use `Untrim` on its edge, and the rest of the rectangular sheet will be revealed.

 ![contours](images/12-4/untrim.gif#img-left)

 ### Creating Surfaces from Curves